horstmeier/verdaccio/README.md

+This is a fork of the verdaccio project, that is intended to support new features around the use of verdaccio in an enterprise environment.
+Right now there is nothing more to tell.
+Below you find the original documentation of the project:

 `verdaccio` is a fork of `sinopia`.
 It aims to keep backwards compatibility with `sinopia`, while keeping up with npm changes.

 `sinopia` - a private/caching npm repository server